 NOTE: Using standard spectral-processing software, it is possible to set pre-defined regions of the chemical shift to be integrated.
 This opportunity is particularly useful when several spectra have to be processed.

-7. Functional groups quantification
+7. Functional group quantification

 7.1 Calculate the concentration of the IS solution.

 IS concentration M=mass of IS(mg)MWIS(g/mol)∙ISpurity(%)100∙1volume of IS solution (mL)